-Take care when handling external devices with exposed electrical connectors (such as the USB plug).
 Always replace the protective cap/shield when possible.
 There may be a risk of electrostatic discharge causing damage to the device.

-Only use USB Mass-Storage device compliant devices.

-Always switch your audio unit to a different source (for example the radio) before unplugging the USB device.

-Do not install or connect USB hubs or splitters.
+- Do not touch or handle the USB socket in the vehicle.
+Cover the socket when not in use. - Only use USB Mass-Storage device compliant devices. - Always switch your audio unit to a different source (for example the radio) before unplugging the USB device. - 1 Do not install or connect USB hubs or splitters.

 Note: The system is only designed to recognize and read suitable audio files from a USB device that conforms to the USB Mass-Storage device class or an iPod.
-Not all available USB devices can be quaranteed to function with the system.
+Not all available USB devices can be guaranteed to function with the system.